samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 A great way to make an adventure location feel alive—particularly an organized base or stronghold—is to allow its denizens to react to the presence of the adventurers.
 Once they are aware of trespassers, sapient creatures might either fortify their own locations or leave those locations to assist colleagues and expel the invaders.

-Take a copy of the adventure map, and pencil in the locations of all its inhabitants to give yourself a sense of where they’re located relative to each other.
-When the adventurers engage in combat or any other noisy activity, assume that nearby creatures hear the noise and are alerted to the adventurers’ presence.
-(Creatures that can’t hear might be alerted by vibrations or other sensory cues.)
+Take a copy of the adventure map, and pencil in the locations of all its inhabitants to give yourself a sense of where they're located relative to each other.
+When the adventurers engage in combat or any other noisy activity, assume that nearby creatures hear the noise and are alerted to the adventurers' presence.
+(Creatures that can't hear might be alerted by vibrations or other sensory cues.)
 Once alerted, a creature has several options:

-**Ambush.** The creature leaves its current location and takes up a position near the adventurers’ location, hoping to catch the adventurers unaware.
+**Ambush.** The creature leaves its current location and takes up a position near the adventurers' location, hoping to catch the adventurers unaware.
 Ambushers try to hide and, once hidden, take advantage of any opportune moment to attack.

 **Fortify.** The creature attempts to fortify its location by using furniture or heavy objects to block doors or entryways.
 Increase the DC to force open a blocked door by 3, and hastily blocked passageways are [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain).
 A creature with a ranged attack that selects this option seeks cover in its location.